Apple Health public health emergency (PHE)

 All children should have regular wellness visits and health screenings to ensure better health outcomes.

-During a well-child checkup your child or teen will have a complete physical exam checking for things not done during sick child visits, including:
+During a well-child checkup your child or teen will have a complete physical exam as well as time to discuss and address topics not included during sick child visits, these topics include:

 - Blood lead screening.